smithhenryd/MinorityMessagesAndDemocrats.github.io/README.md

 - 'is_nonwhite'/'is_Black'/'is_Hispanic': = 1 if Democratic politician is nonwhite/Black/Hispanic, = 0 if not
 - 'Black_hist'/'LGBTQ+\_hist':  = 1 if image was posted during Black History Month (Feb)/LGBTQ+ Pride Month (June), = 0 otherwise

+**Goals for Evaluation Period 2**:

+With the second period of work around the corner, the next step in the project is to train a model with the existing manual annotations so to automatically annotate the four appeal variables for the entire dataset.
+Although I do not have much experience with image classficiation, I will be working alongside Dr. Kunwoo Park, who has completed similar work with the lab.
+Subsequently, we will have a larger (non-uniform) random sample of images based upon the results of the classifier, deliberately selecting images that are _more likely_ to be annotated with the appeal variables.
+Using a domestic crowdsourcing service, such as Amazon Mechanical Turk, we will hopefully be able to annotate this larger sample and then train another model with greater accuracy.
+Ideally, we will have close to one thousand positively-annotated images for each of the four variables (see figures for the uniform random sample above) with which to train the model.

 #### VI.
 Week 3:

 ##### Manual Annotations: